-In my quest I came across an article from the Los Angeles Times, about the effects of texting on the grammar skills of tween/teens:
+During my search for alternatives, I stumbled upon an article in the Los Angeles Times discussing the impact of texting on the grammar abilities of tweens and teens.

 This particular quote caught my eye: